ClusterHQ/dvol/README.md

 # Docker integration

-Use a `dvol` volume in Docker by specifying `docker run -v name:/path --volume-driver` or the equivalent `volume_driver` in Compose.
+Use a `dvol` volume in Docker by specifying `docker run -v name:/path --volume-driver=dvol` or the equivalent `volume_driver` in Compose.

 If a `dvol` volume doesn't exist when it is referenced, it is created on-demand.